CableDorado2/Ikemen-Plus-Ultra/README.md

 In the options menu, System Settings-Character Select Settings, you can change the number of columns and rows, as well as customize the position and size of cells.

 ## Can I run this engine on Android or Linux?
 Yes, for Linux it uses Wine and for Android it uses Box86.
 Both programs can be considered Windows application emulators designed for those operating systems.
-Native executables for Linux and possibly macOS are planned, but only time will tell.
+Native executables for Linux and possibly macOS are planned, but only time will tell...

 ## Do you have a Website or Discord server?
-IKEMEN Plus Ultra still does not have an official website.
+I.K.E.M.E.N.
+Plus Ultra still does not have an official website.
 If you need help, you can find support from developers and contributors for this engine in the official Ikemen Discord Server: https://discord.gg/KV5EPnMuA7

 Please link to this github repo when directing anyone to the project.